Chapter 1 - General

 m.
 Parking is permitted in designated areas only, and motor vehicles in violation of any motor vehicle regulation may be towed by the Airport at the owner's risk and expense.

 n.
-Taxicabs, limousines, rental cars, shuttle buses should arrange to pick up passengers at designated parking area.
+Taxicabs, limousines, rental cars, shuttle buses should arrange to pick up passengers at designated parking areas.
 These vehicles should not block the movement of traffic on the AOA.

 o.
 During any special events, motor vehicles must be parked in an area designated by the Airport Manager.
 Motor vehicles are not allowed to leave that area except to exit the airport.